Hydrogen-bond catalysis: Multifunctional strategies

 One of the main advantages of hydrogen-bond catalysis is the ability to construct catalysts that engage in multiple non-covalent interactions to promote the reaction.
 In addition to using hydrogen-bond donors to activate or stabilize a reactive center during the reaction, it is possible to introduce other functional groups, such as Lewis bases, arenes, or addition hydrogen-bonding sites to lend additional stabilization or to influence the other reactive partner.

 For instance, the natural enzyme chorismate mutase, which catalyzes the Claisen rearrangement of chorismate, features many other interactions in addition to the hydrogen bonds involved in stabilizing the enolate-like fragment, which is an example of the anionic fragment stabilization strategy discussed above.
 A key interaction is the stabilization of the other cationic allyl fragment through a cation-pi interaction in the transition state.
 The use of many additional hydrogen bonds has several putative purposes.
 The stabilization of multiple hydrogen bonds to the enzyme helps overcome the entropic cost of binding.
 Additionally, the interactions help hold the substrate in a reactive conformation, and the enzyme-catalyzed reaction has near-zero entropy of activation, while typical Claisen rearrangements in solution have very negative entropies of activation.

-The use of cation-pi interactions has also been successfully implemented in reactions with synthetic catalysts.
+The use of cation-pi interactions has also been implemented in reactions with synthetic catalysts.
 A combination of anion-binding and cation-pi strategies can be used to effect enantioselective cationic polycyclizations.
 In the transition state, it is proposed that the thiourea group binds chloride, while the aromatic system stabilizes the associated polyene cation.
 In support of this, increasing the size of the aromatic ring leads to improvements both in yield and stereoselectivity.
 The enantioselectivity correlates well with both the polarizability and the quadrupole moment of the aryl group.